paulwizviz/learn-rust/strings/doc.md

 `"Hello"` is stored in the read-only memory, and `s` is a reference to this string slice.

-The prefix `r` before a string literal is used to create a raw string literal.
+The prefix `r` before a string literal is used to create a string literal.
 Raw string literals allow you to include characters in the string without needing to escape them.
 This is particularly useful for strings that contain many backslashes (such as regular expressions or file paths) or other characters that would normally require escaping in a regular string literal.

 In this example, we use it to represent `\` without escaping.